mirego/debug-panel/README.md

 }
 ```

-Also add the core and annotations dependencies with the KSP generated source directory:
+Also add the `core` and `annotations` dependencies along with the KSP generated source directory:
 ```kotlin
 val commonMain by getting {
     dependencies {